apollographql/apollo-runtime/examples/README.md

 and start collecting Router metrics.
 These can then be sent to your own APM system by tweaking the config to suit your needs.

-An [example config](datadog/otel-collector/otel-datadog.yaml) is provided in the `datadog` directory for interfacing with [DataDog](https://docs.datadoghq.com/opentelemetry/setup/collector_exporter/), other APM providers will provide similar documentation and the example can be further tweaked to suit these requirements.
+An [example config](datadog/otel-collector/otel-datadog.yaml) is provided in the `datadog/otel-collector` directory for interfacing with
+[DataDog](https://docs.datadoghq.com/opentelemetry/setup/collector_exporter/), other APM providers will provide similar documentation and the example can be further tweaked to suit these requirements.